jintonic/gears/tutorials/detector/optical/README.md

 ## Define optical properties of a surface

 First of all, there is no need to define a *surface* for polished interfaces between two media.
-As long as the two media have an index of refraction stored in their respective G4MaterialPropertiesTable, the [G4OpBoundaryProcess][]::[PostStepDoIt][] will handle the refraction and reflection correctly.
+As long as the two media have their refraction indices stored in their respective G4MaterialPropertiesTable, the [G4OpBoundaryProcess][]::[PostStepDoIt][] will handle the refraction and reflection correctly.

 One can use the following syntax to define a [G4LogicalBorderSurface][] in case that there is a real need to specify the optical properties of the interface: